-- Cover the first layer of lady fingers with half of the mascarpone mixture, then repeat the dipping and layering process of the lady fingers.
-Add the remaining mascarpone and smooth into a very clean and flat layer.
+- Cover the first layer of lady fingers with half of the pumpkin mascarpone mixture, then repeat the dipping and layering process of the lady fingers.
+Add the remaining pumpkin mascarpone and smooth into a very clean and flat layer.

 - Before serving, remove the cling wrap and combine the cocoa powder and cinnamon.
 Sift the mixture over the top to cover completely, then wipe down the edges of the pan with a damp paper towel to create clean edges.